coffeescript-cookbook/coffeescript-cookbook.github.io/chapters/ajax/ajax_request_without_jquery.md

 ## Discussion

+In the above code we essentially grab a handle to the button in our HTML (line 16) and add a *click* event listener (line 17).
+In our event listener, we define our callback function as loadDataFromServer.

+We define our loadDataFromServer callback beginning on line 2.

-In the above code, we create a new XMLHttpRequest instance on line 2.
-Then, we add an event listener for the readystatechange event.
-This fires whenever the XMLHttpRequest readyState changes.
+We create a XMLHttpRequest request object (line 3) and add a *readystatechange* event handler.
+This fires whenever the request's readyState changes.

-In the event handler we check to see if the readyState = READYSTATE_COMPLETE (value of 4).
-Then, we check to see if the status is either 200 or 304, both values are success indicators.
+In the event handler we check to see if the readyState = 4, indicating the request has completed.
+Then, we check the request status value.
+Both 200 or 304 represent a succsessful request.
+Anything else represents an error condition.

 If the request was indeed successful, we eval the JSON returned from the server and assign it to a data variable.
 At this point, we can use the returned data in any way we need to.

 The last thing we need to do is actually make our request.

-Line 12 opens a 'GET' request to retreive the data.json file.
+Line 13 opens a 'GET' request to retreive the data.json file.

-Line 13 sends our request to the server.
+Line 14 sends our request to the server.

+## Older Browser Support

+If your application needs to target older versions of Internet Explorer, you will need to ensure the XMLHttpRequest object exists.
+You can do this by including this code before creating the XMLHttpRequest instance.

+{% highlight coffeescript %}
+if (typeof @XMLHttpRequest == "undefined") console.log 'XMLHttpRequest is undefined'
+  @XMLHttpRequest = ->
+    try
+      return new ActiveXObject("Msxml2.XMLHTTP.6.0")
+    catch error
+    try
+      return new ActiveXObject("Msxml2.XMLHTTP.3.0")
+    catch error
+    try
+      return new ActiveXObject("Microsoft.XMLHTTP")
+    catch error
+    throw new Error("This browser does not support XMLHttpRequest.")
+{% endhighlight %}

+This code ensures the XMLHttpRequest object is available in the global namespace.